COVID Vaccine and Autoimmune Conditions - to Vaccinate or not

 Putting aside whether you were able to put your hands on a timeslot to be vaccinated or not (took me endless browser refreshing), opinions are being voiced from both sides of the fence - the yays and the nays.

 Personally, suffering for many years from an autoimmune condition, Rheumatoid Arthritis (my immune system attacks my joints), I had no doubt I was going to get the injection.

 In fact, as I’m writing these lines, I am already two weeks after my second dosage.
 The first shot gave me a sore shoulder for three days, and, surprisingly, the second dose went unfelt.
 Zero side effects whatsoever.

-The actual moi taking the second shot
+Me taking the second shot

 But why did I choose to get vaccinated?
 After all, many voices out there are claiming that individuals with autoimmune conditions and those who are taking medications that weaken, or modify, the immune system are at a greater uncertainty in terms of what risks the vaccine might pose.

 Like with many things in life, making this decision is also about managing risks.
 As an individual with an immune system that is totally messed up, I know that if COVID were to meet me, it would have probably been ugly.

 True, the shot was put on an FDA-approval super fast track, therefore there’s not much experience with at-risk populations, like those who are immunocompromised and/or suffer from autoimmune conditions.